Bowside/NKSpeedCoach/README.md

 # NKSpeedCoach
 File processing for exports created by the NK SpeedCoach GPS Device

-⚠️ This project has been tested with sample files various speedcoach GPS units using metric data, there may be file variations that have not been tested.
+⚠️ This project has been tested with sample files obtained from various speedcoach GPS units using metric data, there are likley file variations that have not been tested.
+If you have a file that breaks the code, feel free to fix the code or to send me the file!

 ## Usage